 In addition to the general hunting license, a specific deer permit is mandatory to hunt deer.
 This permit is separate and must be purchased annually.

-Deer hunting in Kentucky does not typically involve a lottery or draw system for general seasons, but some special hunts or limited quota areas may require application and selection through a draw process.
+Deer hunting in Kentucky is generally considered, “over-the-counter” and therefore does not typically involve a lottery or draw system for general seasons.
+That said, some special hunts or limited quota areas may require application and selection through a draw process.

 The deer permit is essential and must be carried while hunting.
 It confirms the hunter’s authorization to harvest deer during the season.